Updated on April 24, 2023

 Do Dead Cockroaches Smell?

-Yes, dead cockroaches do have a smell.
 As we’ve mentioned a moment ago, it releases a “death stench” in the form of oleic acid.
 This moldy smell is quite noticeable, especially if you have a large number of dead cockroaches in your house.
-In fact, the smell serves a purpose for the cockroaches themselves.

-In a moist environment with exposure to fungi, bacteria, and other microbes and microfauna, a dead cockroach can decompose in just a few days.
-However, if it’s lying on the dry floor of your temperature-controlled house, the process might be slower due to the resilience of chitin, a tough material that makes up roach exoskeletons.
+However, if it’s lying on the dry floor of a temperature-controlled house, the process might be slower due to the resilience of chitin, a tough material that makes up roach exoskeletons.

 To give you an idea of how important these factors are, let’s look at some key points affecting a roach’s decomposition time: